Spinoff Stock Research

 Did you follow Compagnie Financiere Richemont in 2008, or Barloworld in 2007, or Husqvarna in 2006?
 All three are foreign midcap spinoffs or parents thereof, obscure in the US but listed on the Pink Sheets, and all enjoyed relatively obvious windows of low price within a few months after listing.

 Spinoff & Reorg covered all three, and many more.
-In addition to exhaustive US coverage, we offer ideas far afield of the usual suspects.
+In addition to exhaustive US coverage, we offered ideas far afield of the usual suspects.

 Try it with no further commitment

-We expect to earn our keep every single month.
-We’re sufficiently sure of this, in fact, that we don’t require an annual subscription.
-You can go month-to-month with a credit card, and cancel anytime.
-(Exception: due to administrative overhead, soft dollar subscriptions are annual only.)
+We expected to earn our keep every single month.
+We were sufficiently sure of this, in fact, that we didn’t require an annual subscription.
+Readers could go month-to-month with a credit card, and cancel anytime.
+(Exception: due to administrative overhead, soft dollar subscriptions were annual only.)